Kamran-Afzali/Kamran-Afzali.github.io/_posts/Responsible_AI.md

 Human control: Humans should remain in control of AI systems, meaning that decisions made by the technology should be subject to human oversight and intervention.

-These are just a few principles of responsible AI.
-As AI technology continues to evolve, it's important that we continue to develop and refine principles that ensure its responsible use.

-###  Why responsible AI is important
-Responsible AI is an emerging area of AI governance and use of the word "responsible" is an umbrella term that covers both ethics and democratization.

-The heads of Microsoft and Google have publicly called for AI regulations, but as of this writing, there are no standards for accountability when AI programming creates unintended consequences.
-Often, bias can be introduced into AI by the data that's used to train machine learning models.
-When the training data is biased, it naturally follows that decisions made by the programming are also biased.

-Now that software programs with artificial intelligence (AI) features are becoming more common, it is increasingly apparent that there is a need for standards in AI beyond those established by Isaac Asimov in his "Three Laws of Robotics."
-The technology can be misused accidentally (or on purpose) for a number of reasons -- and much of the misuse is caused by a bias in the selection of data to train AI programming.

-An important goal of responsible AI is to reduce the risk that a minor change in an input's weight will drastically change the output of a machine learning model.

 Within the context of conforming to the four tenets of corporate governance, responsible AI should be: